nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Central shim smoke check: exported `QObject`, `QApplication`, signals, and Qt version are PySide6-backed.
 - 113 focused Direct Transfer model and folder-dialog unit tests.
 - 54 Alfresco OAuth bridge and macOS key-event tests.
+- Settings routing unit tests passed, including generic section forwarding and the Add Account/error paths that reopen the `Accounts` section.
+- Feature-state and feature-list unit tests passed as part of the complete unit matrix.
 - Direct Transfer scheduling tests using `QDateTime.toPython()`.
 - Offscreen load of `DirectTransferWindow.qml` with all six real PySide6 transfer models; the root instantiated as a `PySide6.QtQuick` object.
 - Complete common, Nuxeo, and Alfresco unit matrix under offscreen PySide6.